 - PLEASE DO NOT LEAVE YOUR TRASH EVERYWHERE.
 JUST LEAVE FOOTPRINTS AND TAKE ONLY MEMORIES.

 I hope Isla Verde will get better and people will be more responsible in taking care of our nature.
 Visiting a place is beyond taking pictures.
-It’s about how taking the opportunity to know and feel the value of nature.
+It’s about how to take the opportunity to know and feel the value of nature.

 Did this Isla Verde itinerary help you?